How to Craft an Effective Restaurant Operations Plan

 Here is a sample outline of some key roles and responsibilities:

-- General Manager: Oversees all restaurant operations, including hiring, training, and financial management (additional duties and responsibilities).
+- General Manager: Oversees all restaurant operations, including hiring, training, and financial management.

 - Head Chef: Manages kitchen staff, menu planning, and food preparation.